The Best Shampoo

 - OUAI Repair Shampoo

 Our Picks for the Best Shampoo

-Finding a great drugstore shampoo was tougher than we expected.
+Finding a great drugstore shampoo was tough.
 The reason companies use harsh surfactants like SLS in their products is because they’re cheap — the cheaper the shampoo, the more likely they’ll include those harsh ingredients.
 In our original list, 15 were widely available at drugstores, and just two made it past the harsh-surfactant cut: Aveeno and Free & Clear.
 Aveeno’s other shampoo on our list didn’t even make it past the cut, and it’s billed as the brand’s “Nourish + Moisturize” shampoo.

 Other Shampoos to Consider

-If you’re sensitive to fragrances, our three top picks might be tough for you.
-If that’s the case, our experts suggested Free & Clear Shampoo for Sensitive Skin ($9 per 12 oz bottle and available in multipacks).
-It’s got absolutely no fragrance and is widely recommended by dermatologists for anyone who reacts to dye, fragrance, parabens, or harsh surfactants.
-Our testers weren’t particularly excited about it — its no-nonsense, sterile scent makes you realize why most shampoo companies add fragrance, and it’s also missing that satisfying lather — but they all agreed that it did the trick in terms of cleaning.
+If you’re sensitive to fragrances, our experts suggested Free & Clear Shampoo for Sensitive Skin ($9 per 12 oz bottle and available in multipacks).
+It’s fragrance-free and is widely recommended by dermatologists for anyone who reacts to dye, fragrance, parabens, or harsh surfactants.
+Our testers weren’t particularly excited about it — its no-nonsense, sterile scent makes you realize why most shampoo companies add fragrance — but they all agreed that it did the trick in terms of cleaning.

 You’ll usually know if you have it.
 Bleached, dyed, chemically relaxed — hair can also just naturally be very dry and brittle.
 “The only time a shampoo will be really wrong for you is if you have extremely dry, damaged hair and you use something drying” says Santini.
 For everyone else, “it’s not that your hair will look terrible if you use the wrong shampoo,” he explains.
 “It just might not look its absolute best.”
 For example, if you have very fine hair and use a product meant for people with very dry hair, you might notice the formula weighing it down.